Lychrell/keqingDocs/docs/Features/card-codes-generator.md

 ### Usage
 - Run the `k!collection` command
 - Press the 🔍 reaction
-- Type the character or symbols that you want to include in the codes generated​​
+- Type the character or symbols to select the codes​​

 :::warning
 For non-premium servers, you need to add the 🔍 (`:mag:`) reaction manually.
 :::

 You can either filter the codes that you want to copy, get the untagged cards, or extract the cards under 100 wishlist.

+// Edition?
+Wishlist?